 Parliamentary Technical Advisory (ATP) of the Library of the National Congress of Chile

-Parliamentary Technical Advisory (ATP) started in 2006, as a continuation of the "Legislative Process Support Unit", unit created in 2000 at the Library of the National Congress (BCN) of Chile, part of the legislative branch since 1884.
+Parliamentary Technical Advisory (ATP) started in 2006, as a continuation of the "Legislative Process Support Unit", a unit created in 2000 at the Library of the National Congress (BCN) of Chile, part of the legislative branch since 1884.

-ATP’s expertise on the most varied subjects of parliamentary interest, both legal and non legal is available to the parliamentary community and it has always been guided by the following criteria: validity, reliability and political neutrality.
+ATP’s expertise on the most varied subjects of parliamentary interest, both legal and non-legal is available to the parliamentary community and it has always been guided by the following criteria: validity, reliability and political neutrality.
 For this purpose, continually ATP generates an array of specialized documents, with different levels of deepness and confidentiality requirements, which can be publicly reviewed (in Spanish for now) here.

 The ATP is an associate member since November 2017.